 How to trim java fern is a way to give your aquarium plants some care because of their hardy nature yet beautiful appearance.
-But cutting java ferns is necessary to keep them looking healthy and growing too big.
+But cutting java ferns of the Polypodiaceae family is necessary to keep them looking healthy and growing too big.

 Getting rid of some dead leaves and keeping them short will make your whole aquarium look more attractive and keep the plant easy to care for.
 So, let’s break a step-by-step on how to trim these ferns successfully.